agneym/create-electrojet/create-electrojet/README.md

 1. [SASS](https://github.com/BoyWithSilverWings/create-electrojet/tree/master/plugins/sass)
 2. [LESS](https://github.com/BoyWithSilverWings/create-electrojet/tree/master/plugins/less)

+## How do I build a CLI for my favorite technology?

+1. Install `@electrojet/core` for defaults in building Webpages.
+2. Use [Node APIs]() for `@electrojet/core` to extend the start and build scripts.
+3. If you are building a Template (and not a starter, [see difference]), give us a PR to include in electrojet templates.

+See [Electrojet Carlo]() for an example.

 ## How do I customise it to with Bitbucket / Gitlab Templates

 > Docs in progress